nvidia-cosmos/cosmos-predict2/documentations/post-training_video2world_agibot_fisheye.md

 ```

 ## 2. Post-training
 ### 2.1.
-Post-training on Cosmos-NeMo-Assets dataset
+Post-training on AgiBotWorld-Alpha dataset
 #### Cosmos-Predict2-2B-Video2World

 Run the following command to execute an example post-training job with `agibot_head_center_fisheye_color` data.